Ginger Sesame Tofu Chopped Salad - Supper With Michelle

 • 14 oz. extra firm tofu, pressed and cut into bite size pieces

-• a good drizzle tamari
+• a good drizzle tamari, or soy sauce

 • olive or neutral cooking spray